igor-kupczynski/gonbp/README.md

         * [X] Exchange rate of currency for given day
         * [X] Exchange rate of currency between two dates
     - [ ] Queries for gold prices

+## Reach out

+Let me know if my go sucks, or suggest an improvements to this lib.

 ## Disclaimer